MishkaKnizhka98/Project/README.md

 # Building a Linear Regression model to predict final grades of students

 In this project I applied Machine Learning to create an algorithm that builds a linear regression model based on a dataset of students.
-To train the model the LinearRegression class was used.
-The main strategy was to create a module with all necessary functions that were used in the algorithm, and to perform testing for each functions.
+To train the model the LinearRegression class is used.
+The main strategy was to create a module where the algorithm actually runs, a module with all necessary functions that are used in the algorithm, and to perform testing for each function.
 As a result, the algorithm is able to predict a new student's final grade for a certain subject.

 > "We are not... leaving... without... the data!"